 - Stay away or limit alcohol and sugar.
 Both are depressives.
 Both are addicting.
 Really.
 While the wine and/or chocolate cake will make life tolerable for a moment they will just make this worse later.

 - Eat better.
 I’m not a nutritionist so I won’t tell you what to eat but we all know what not to eat.
-Food can be our worst enemy at the best of times but when we are down, down, down, food can be the weight (literally and figuratively) that might drown us.
+Food can be our worst enemy at the best of times but when we are down, down, down, food can be the weight (literally and figuratively) that might smother us.
 While we might begin to crave comfort foods like bread, cakes, pasta. and candy, these foods actually can do neurological harm.
 They feel good for a moment’s swallow but will affect our brain in a way to make the depression and anxiety that much worse.
 There are also supplements that help.
 Several OTC here are prescribed in Europe as anti-depressants.
 I won’t suggest them though.
 Find a nutritionist, a naturopath, or do some readings to get suggestions.

 - Learn a short mindfulness meditation.
 Depression is jagged grief about the past and anxiety is hopeless fear of the future, being mindful pulls me back in the now.
 Learning or expecting myself to practice 20 minutes of any kind of meditation just was not possible, however being able to spend just 3 minutes experiencing my body and environment often stopped the beginnings of an anxiety attack or a downward spiral in its tracks.

 - You don’t have to do a gratitude list.
 I couldn’t do it.
 I tried.
-Everyone suggested it.
+So many people suggested it.
 It just made me mad that I had so much to be grateful for and was still so sad.
 Gratitude lists made me feel like an ungrateful slob.
 They actually made me more depressed.
 There will come a time when gratitude will help your recovery but if you can’t do one don’t force it and don’t feel guilty about it.

-- I got the next two from Dr Daniel Amen’s book Change Your Brain Change Your Life.
-Weird though they are, boy did they help.
-Listen to Baroque Music.
+8. Listen to Baroque Music.
 Baroque music (not just classical but Baroque in particular) has been proven to alter and calm our brain waves.
 We can learn new things best and re-pattern our thinking while listening to the meter and rhythms of Baroque.
 I began to listen in the car, on my phone, while cleaning and for that time my spirits felt lighter and even bearable.
 I swear that I could almost feel my brain healing.

-- Our sense of smell is the only sense that goes right to the part of the brain that’s overworking and smell can either aggravate or calm immediately.
-So find a scent that you really like and keep it around.
+9. Find a scent that you really like and keep it around.
+Our sense of smell is the only sense that goes right to the part of the brain that’s overworking .
+Smell can either aggravate or calm immediately.
 I found Frankincense so immediately soothing that I added it to my face cream, spritzed it on my pillow at night and put drops on a hanky to breath in.
 In truth, I started carrying am old-fashioned hanky just so I could use Frankincense that way.
 Now that we are all wearing mask, put a drop or two of scent on your mask.